phetsims/phet-info/deployment-info/chipper-2.0.md

 Your default build configuration is specified in `~/.phet/build-local.json`.
 Describing or identifying the entries in `build-local.json` is beyond the scope of this document; ask a PhET developer for help in setting up this file.
 At a minimum you will need `devUsername` and `buildServerAuthorizationCode`.
 A few handy keys:

 - `buildServerNotifyEmail`: add your email to be notified on the success or failure of your builds to the build server.
-- `brand:phet` for older chipper SHAs: to automatically build the phet brand instead of the adapted-from-phet brand.
+- `brand:phet` for older (pre 2.0) chipper SHAs: to automatically build the phet brand instead of the adapted-from-phet brand.
+NOTE: this will be ignored if `--brand` is specified on the command line.
-- `brands: [ 'phet', 'phet-io' ]` for newer chipper SHAs: to automatically build those brands instead of adapted-from-phet
+- `brands: [ 'phet', 'phet-io' ]` for newer chipper SHAs: to automatically build those brands instead of adapted-from-phet.
+NOTE: This will be ignored if `--brands` is specified on the command line.
+In particular, since our deployment process does this, this will be ignored for deployments.

+It is generally beneficial to include both `brand:` and `brands:` entries in the `build-local.json`, so that it will work on simulations both before and after the chipper 2.0 conversion.

 ## Configure an RSA key